tugberkgoc/foundation-notes/02 HTTP.md

     1. Notice that the Request Method has changed to `POST`.
     2. Notice that the Response Code is `201 Created` to indicate that your data has been uploaded and stored.
     3. There is a section called **Form Data** which is the request body and contains the data you submitted using the form.
 Use the _View Source_ link to display the raw data.
 This is how your data is sent to the server.
-4. Use the back button to return to the form and use this to add the names of everyone else on your table.
+4. Use the back button to return to the form and use this to add the names of everyone else at your table.
 5. Access the `/names` url which should now respond with the HTTP Status Code `200 OK` and display your names in an HTML table.

 ## 3 Meta-Data

-The path in the Uniform Resource Locator (URL) represents a _resource_ on the server however sometimes you need to pass _metadata_ to tell the server what you want it to do with this resource.
+The path in the Uniform Resource Locator (URL) represents a _resource_ on the server; however, sometimes you need to pass _metadata_ to tell the server what you want it to do with this resource.
 There are two ways to pass metadata in an HTTP request, query strings and request headers.
-They differ in that anything in the URL is part of a book mark whilst the request headers are not.
+They differ in that anything in the URL is part of a bookmark whilst the request headers are not.
 You need to decide whether this is important before deciding which to use.

 ### 3.1 Query Strings